Skuldur/Classical-Piano-Composer/README.md

 ## Generating music

-Once you have trained the network you can generate text using **musicPredict.py**
+Once you have trained the network you can generate text using **musicPredict.py**.
+Select the note files from `notes_data` folder and weights file from `trained_weights` folder, then save the generated midi output into a folder named `generated_songs`.

 E.g.

 ```
-python predict.py
+from musicPredict import generate_midi
+generate_midi()
 ```

 You can run the prediction file right away using the **weights.hdf5** file